wundergraph/cosmo/rfc/custom-modules-v1.md

 ## Custom Module configuration

 Custom modules can be configured using a YAML file that is loaded by the router at startup.
 We reserve a section in the configuration file for custom modules.
 Each module can have its own configuration section with custom properties.
-The name of the module in the configuration file must match the name of the module struct in the Go code (snake_case).
+The name of the module in the configuration file must match the name specified in the `ModuleInfo` struct.

 ```yaml
 # config.yaml